Brown sauce (meat stock based): Nordic countries

 The Norwegian variety (brun saus) is made in the same way as the Danish brown sauce, usually from wheat flour.
 The sauce is colored by first browning the butter in the pan, before adding the wheat flour and letting it brown further.
 Food coloring (sukkerkulør, literally "sugar coloring"), soy sauce, and brown cheese (both for colour and taste) are sometimes added.
 The sauce may acquire different tastes depending on the meat served, as it is common to cook the meat for a while in the sauce before serving.

 In Sweden (brunsås) and Finland (ruskeakastike), meatballs are usually served with a light brown, thick sauce, prepared in the same manner as sauce espagnole (combining dark brown roux with stock), but attains a lighter colour and smoother consistency due to the addition of cream.
 It is spiced with black pepper, and it is common to add soy sauce, blackcurrant jelly, apple sauce, onions, mustard, allspice, tomato puree or other ingredients to add flavor.
-It is available as ready-to-use or in dehydrated form in stores.
+It is available in ready-to-use or dehydrated form in stores.